SQY2021/Estimation_IEEE-TIE/README.md

 ## GA-BPNN

 Nowadays, [artificial intelligence (AI)](https://) powers many aspects of industrial applications.
-It has been successfully applied for power electronic systems for specific targets, such as designing time reduction, weighting factors design, and so on.
+It has been successfully applied for power electronic systems for specific targets, such as designing time reduction, weighting factors design, performance prediction, and so on.
 In terms of data prediction, [BP neural network](https://) has the advantages of high speed, good effect, and high precision.
 It has been widely used for structure optimization and result prediction.

+Although BP neural networks have strong nonlinear mapping capacity and limited fault tolerance, the BP neural network algorithm has obvious limitations in practical engineering applications.
+Because the global error of the BP neural network is a multidimensional nonlinear function with an Stype function as the argument, there are multiple local minima on the error surface.
+Thus, the BP algorithm can easily fall into the local optimum.

-[Genetic algorithm (GA)](https://) optimized BPNNs have been developed based on biological intelligence techniques.
+[Genetic algorithm (GA)](https://) optimized [BPNNs](https://) have been developed based on biological intelligence techniques.
 Owing to their advantages of learning, generalization, fast computation, and easy implementation, GA-BP neural networks have been widely used for monitoring, control, parameter estimation